CiviCRM Trademark & Brand Usage Policy

 - All disputes in connection with this policy or any permission granted by it will be submitted to the applicable Court of the State of California.
 This policy is governed by the laws and regulations of the United States.

 Changes & References

 Compliance with this trademark and brand usage policy does not guarantee your ability to use any trademark or logo covered herein.
-Please contact CIVICRM LLC to discuss your use of the CiviCRM, CiviCon or CiviCamp brand, name and logo.
+Please contact the CiviCRM Core Team to discuss your use of the CiviCRM, CiviCon or CiviCamp brand, name and logo.